- Proposals must be received no later than 3 p.m. Central Time on the deadline date. Early submission is encouraged.

-To enhance the integrated research and clinical training of promising students who are matriculated in pre-doctoral or clinical health professional degree training programs and who intend careers as scientists, physician-scientists or other clinician-scientists, or related careers aimed at improving global cardiovascular health.
+To enhance the integrated research and clinical training of promising students who are matriculated in pre-doctoral or clinical health professional degree training programs and who intend careers as scientists, physician-scientists or other clinician-scientists, or related careers aimed at improving global cardiovascular, cerebrovascular and brain health.

 At the time of application, the applicant must be:

 - enrolled in a post-baccalaureate PhD, MD, DO, DVM, PharmD, DDS, DrPH, or PhD in nursing or equivalent clinical health science doctoral degree program, who seeks research training with a sponsor prior to embarking upon a research career.

 - a full-time student working towards his/her degree.

 At the time of award activation, the candidate must have completed initial coursework and be at the stage of the program where he/she can devote full-time effort to research or activities related to the development into an independent researcher or a related career aimed at improving global cardiovascular health.

 It is imperative that the fellow receives counsel and direction from a mentor who is an established investigator (as outlined in the peer review criteria for the sponsor/training plan below) interested in the progress of the project.

 A fellow must have primary responsibility for the writing and the preparation of the Fellowship application, understanding the mentor will play a significant part in providing guidance to the applicant.

 AHA does not require but strongly encourages institutions to develop and use Individual Development Plans (IDPs) for AHA training programs.
 IDPs provide a structure for the identification and achievement of career goals.
 The student’s career goals as stated in “Part A - Personal Statement” of the fellow's biosketch and the mentor’s training plan must be complementary to one another and focused specifically on the individual.
 A standardized training plan will not be viewed favorably.

 Please note: The mentor may not also serve as a referent.